 App Clips An App Clip is a small part of an app that focuses on a specific task, like renting a bike, paying for parking, or ordering food.
 You can discover App Clips in Safari, Maps, and Messages, or in the real world through App Clip Codes (iPadOS 14.3) and QR codes.
 See Use App Clips.

 Search Search is now a single destination where you can start all your searches.
 A new design and as-you-type experience delivers faster, more relevant results across apps, contacts, and web searches.
 See Use iPad to search.

 Compact calls Calls from your iPhone, FaceTime, and supported third-party apps appear in an all‑new compact design that doesn’t take up the full screen.
-See Make and receive phone calls on iPad.
+See Make and receive phone calls.